 coast he rallied an effort to save the vessel and was one of the last three

-men - among whom was the captain - to escape on a lifeboat before the
+men, among whom was the captain, to escape on a dinghy before the

 craft went under.
 At

 that time he was two months into his 25th year.

 poet, novelist, war correspondent, and empathetic defender of outcasts and the